 The issue?
 Even committed church attenders are attending church less often.

-Sure, the trend has been happening for years (gone are the days when people attended 50 out of 52 Sundays), but the issue is reaching a tipping point in the church today.
+Sure, the trend has been happening for years (gone are the days when people attended 50 out of 52 Sundays), but the issue has reached a tipping point in the church over the last decade.

-I first wrote about this two years ago in a post called 7 Ways to Respond as People Attend Church Less Often.
-In the last 24 months, the conversation has come up far more often and, to many leaders, feels much more urgent.
+I first wrote about this in a post called 7 Ways to Respond as People Attend Church Less Often.
+But the conversation persists and, to many leaders, feels much more urgent.

 This isn’t a post about why people have left the church (that’s a different subject.)
 This is the first in a series of posts about church attenders who love God, appreciate the local church and are even involved in the local church, but who simply attend less often.